karashiiro/node-zanarkand-ffxiv/README.md

 # node-zanarkand-ffxiv
 A WIP Node.js wrapper for acchan's [Zanarkand](https://github.com/ayyaruq/zanarkand) network capture library.

-Many features are unimplemented, and chat-related messages aren't completely working, but besides that what is implemented is probably usable.

 If you so choose, you can use it exclusively as a wrapper for Zanarkand with minimal data processing by assigning the `raw` data event as shown below.

 Event type names and all packet structures are taken from the [Sapphire](https://github.com/SapphireServer/Sapphire) project.